July 4th History: Closer look at the Capital Region

 As we move forward, Kelleher said the way we look at some historical figures, like Albany native Phillip Schuyler, is changing.
 The key to that change — searching for a different perspective of that history.

 “It wasn’t independence for all,” Kelleher said.
-“Today we are starting to understand that better and we are starting to recognize that all of everyone’s story helps make America what it is today.”
+“Today we are starting to understand that better and we are starting to recognize that if everyone’s story helps make America what it is today.”